toluLajide/Portfolio/README.md

 ### Data Cleaning
 In the intitial data preparation phase I:
-- Data Loading and Inspection
+- Data Loading and Inspection: Inspected the dataset for any inconsistencies, data types, and overall structure.
-- Handling Missing Values
+- Handling Missing Values: Imputed missing data by replacing them with the mean or median values, where applicable, to avoid data loss.
-- Data cleaning and Formatting
+- Data Formatting: Reformatted columns to ensure consistency, particularly for date and numerical fields.
-- Converting categorical variables represented by numbers to descriptive text
+- Converting Categorical Variables: Converted categorical variables represented by numbers (such as gender or ethnicity) into descriptive text for clarity.

 ### Explanatory Data Analysis
 EDA involving exploring the performance questions such as: